Request More Information

 Our MLA program is fully accredited through the Landscape Architecture Accreditation Board (LAAB).

-- Design implementation
+- Design implementation and construction management

 You’ll graduate ready to thrive in a profession of increasing importance in the face of climate change, growing urban populations and challenges to social equity.